Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 And wouldn't they get just a little convinced that for once, they know more than their parents, more than the gatekeepers, more than Wall Street or Silicon Valley?

 So they got in early.
 They ran everything up.
 They speculated and joined Subreddits and debated ideas and convinced themselves that their investments would revolutionize the world's infrastructure.
 The market kept proving them right.
-It was working.
-A new world was on pace to arrive, and they were going to be, for once, at the vanguard ushering it in.
+The future was arriving, and they were going to be, for once, at the vanguard ushering it in.

 The rules were not just broken, they were being replaced in real time.